-Our pal Pepper was placed in hip retail stores, as well, and retailers found a 98% increase in customer interaction, 20% increase in foot traffic, and a 300% increase in revenue.
+Our pal Pepper was placed in hip retail stores, as well, and retailers found a 98% increase in customer interaction, a 20% increase in foot traffic and a 300% increase in revenue.

 The beloved AI creation can boost sales and customer engagement.
 Although it might be an expensive investment, in the long-term Pepper can decrease the number of staff you need.

 IBM Watson Cognitive Computing technology collects and stores consumers’ shopping habits giving it the ability to predict their purchasing and make recommendations to the customer as to what else they should buy next.

 It has been found that due to the predictions made by IBM Watson online sales have increased by 70%.